7 Best Renters Insurance Companies in Iowa 2025

 You may want to take photographs to document what you own and total the actual cash value (what you paid) and replacement value (what it will cost to replace each item) to determine how much coverage you need.

-Keep in mind that high-value items will need to be scheduled separately at an additional cost.
+Remember that high-value items must be scheduled separately at an additional cost.

 What Does Renters Insurance Cover in Iowa?